ano0002/pyweek-33/README.md

 If they hit each other they die !
 Don't fall in the water !

-This game was made by ano002 for the [pyweek 33](https://pyweek.org/33/entries/)
+This game was made by ano002 and NufNuf for the [pyweek 33](https://pyweek.org/33/entries/)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)